 2012 Outstanding Alumni

-He attended Texas Tech in 1965-70 and left school until he returned in 1978 as assistant sports information director and finished his bachelor’s degree, majoring in journalism, in 1979.
+He attended Texas Tech in 1965-70 and returned in 1978 as assistant sports information director and finished his bachelor’s degree, majoring in journalism, in 1979.
 He retired from Texas Tech in 2008.

 His honors include receiving the Outstanding Achievement Award from Texas Tech in 1989, the Lester Jordan Award for exemplary service to the Academic All-American Programs and the promotion of the student-athlete ideal in 1999, and the Elmore (Scoop) Hudgens Sports Information Director Award for outstanding performance in 1999.

 He currently serves on the Southwest Region Selection Committee for the College Football Hall of Fame.
 He served as national chairman of the selection committee for the Academic All-America Football Team from 1981-85.
-He oversaw the creation of the Spike Dykes Open (later renamed Red Raider Open), a blue-collar golf tournament that drew more than 500 supporters (largest golf tournament at one golf course in the state of Texas).
-He also was on the ground floor in the forming of the Committee for Champions, a grass-roots volunteer organization that promoted Texas Tech through value-added measures and increased exposure.
+He oversaw the creation of the Spike Dykes Open (later renamed Red Raider Open), a blue-collar golf tournament that drew more than 500 supporters and the largest golf tournament at one golf course in the state of Texas.
+He also was on the ground floor in the forming of the Committee for Champions, a grassroots volunteer organization that promoted Texas Tech through value-added measures and increased exposure.